Growing Hot Peppers in Containers is so easy and productive. Here’s everything you need to know!

-Actually a short living perennial in tropical and subtropical areas (USDA Zones 9-11), this productive vegetable can live for a couple of years.
-Also, with care in winters and by keeping them indoors, some varieties can be grown as perennials in Zones 7 and 8.
+Growing hot peppers?
+Actually, a short-living perennial in tropical and subtropical areas (USDA Zones 9-11), this productive vegetable can live for a couple of years.
+Also, with care in winter, growing hot peppers indoors is easy; some varieties can be grown as perennials in Zones 7 and 8.

 When is the Right Time to Sow Seeds

-You can start to sow seeds 6-10 weeks before the last frost date indoors or anytime when the nighttime temperature starts to stay around or above 55 F (12 C).
-If you live in a tropical or subtropical climate, you can plant pepper seeds anytime except the peak summer.
+You can start to sow seeds for growing hot peppers 6-10 weeks before the last frost date indoors or anytime when the nighttime temperature starts to stay around or above 55 F (12 C).
+If you live in a tropical or subtropical climate, you can start growing hot peppers from seed anytime except the peak summer.

 Requirements for Growing Hot Peppers in Containers

 Growing hot peppers in containers need a position that receives full sun.
 They are heat-loving plants like tomatoes and eggplant.
 Can you grow hot peppers indoors?
 Absolutely!
 If you are short of space, try growing peppers indoors on a sunny windowsill.

 Also, choose a spot that has good air circulation to avoid diseases. *Provide shade in the afternoon in summer if you’re growing pepper in the tropics.

 Wondering about the best soil for growing hot peppers?
 Buy the best quality potting mix that is well drained and loose, or make your own.
 It must be rich in organic matter and fertile.
 For this, you can add well-rotted manure or compost into it at the time of planting.

 It’s also a good idea to mix 5-10 gm of neem cake at the time of soil preparation; it will protect the young plants from soil-borne diseases and pests.